unosquare/embedio-extras/README.md

 }
 ```

-* You can use OWIN Middleware into EmbedIO as a module.
+* You can also use OWN modules (middleware) within EmbedIO.

 ```csharp
 public class Program